srstevenson/vim-picker/README.md

 It has advantages over plugins with a similar purpose such as [ctrlp.vim] and
 [Command-T]:

-* It uses the [embedded terminal emulator][nvim-terminal] when used within Neovim, so the fuzzy selector does not block the UI.
+* It uses the embedded terminal emulator when available (this requires [Neovim][nvim-terminal] or [Vim 8.1][vim-terminal]), so the fuzzy selector does not block the UI.
 Whilst selecting an item you can move to another buffer, edit that buffer, and return to the fuzzy selector to continue where you left off.
 * It adheres to the Unix philosophy, and does not reimplement existing tools.
   File listing is achieved using the best tool for the job: `git` in Git repositories and [`fd`][fd] elsewhere, falling back to `find` if `fd` is not